destrixapp/docs/docs/DAX/about.md

 search:
   boost: 10
 ---
-# About DAX
+# Destrix API Module (DAX) Overview

-## What is it?
+## Introduction

-The **Destrix API Module** (DAX, also referred to as DAXM) is module that helps scripts to easily interact with and control Destrix from the server side.
-Not to be confused with **DXCA**, the Destrix Client API Module.
+The Destrix API Module, abbreviated as DAX (or DAXM), is a specialized module designed to facilitate effortless server-side interaction and control over Destrix for scripts.
+DAXM is distinct from DXCA (Destrix Client API Module) and should not be conflated with it.

-## What can it do?
+## Core Functionalities

+DAXM is instrumental in performing elementary tasks including but not limited to:

-**DAX** can do basic tasks like disabling commands for certain permission levels, hiding the panel temporarily, etc.
+* Disabling specific commands for designated permission levels,
-### However, it can't...
+* Temporarily concealing the panel for enhanced user engagement.

+However, there are explicit limitations to DAXM's capabilities.
+It is not designed to:

-* Modify user settings or data
+* Alter user settings or data,
-* Listen to requests made by the client
+* Monitor client-generated requests,
-* Modify settings that you have set in Configurations
+* Modify pre-established settings in Configurations.

-## What should it be used for?
-DAX should be used for UX (User Experience) improvements (i.e., hiding panels during loading screens and cutscenes, disabling commands that may break other scripts, etc.).
-You can also use DAX to get things like bans or command logs from it.

-## Security (on your end)
-It is highly encouraged that you minimise interactions with DAX through remote events fired by a client.
-Try detecting when a user is in an event on the server's side (i.e. when they enter a portal).
-If a remote event is required, then you can, but __never__ have a remote event that can disable anything for other players.
-Also delete any remote events interfacing with DAX if they are no longer fired by the client.
+## Recommended Applications
+DAXM is optimized for enhancing User Experience (UX).
+Typical use cases encompass:

+* Concealing panels during transitional phases like loading screens and cinematic cutscenes to ensure uninterrupted user engagement,
+* Deactivating commands that potentially conflict with other scripts, maintaining the game’s functional integrity.

+Additionally, DAXM can be employed to retrieve specific data including bans or command logs.

-## Security (on our end)
+## Security Protocols
-Having DAX in your game is low-risk due to the fact that it mainly only interferes with itself and Destrix.
-If there are any bugs at all, please report them at [destrix.app/report](https://destrix.app/report?a=DAX) at your earliest convenience.
+### Your Responsibility
+We advocate for a conservative approach in utilizing DAXM via remote events triggered by a client.
+It’s advisable to initiate detection of user involvement in an event server-side, for instance, during portal entry.

+In instances where the deployment of a remote event is indispensable, exercise caution to prevent any potential disablement impacts on other players.
+Ensure the prompt elimination of remote events associated with DAXM that are rendered obsolete or inactive.
+### Our Assurance
+The incorporation of DAXM in your game is characterized by minimal risk, attributed to its confined interference with Destrix.
+We are committed to ensuring a seamless, secure experience.
+Any identified bugs or vulnerabilities can be promptly reported through [destrix.app/report]() for expedited resolution.